 The Irish Government Economic and Evaluation Service (IGEES) published an evaluation of the impacts of remote working in Ireland on May 18 for the Department of Enterprise, Trade and Employment.

-By evaluating the impact of remote working to the Irish economy and society, it gives details on the gains and losses from adopting a work from home policy.
+By evaluating the impact of remote working to the Irish economy and society, it gives details on the gains and losses of adopting a work-from-home policy.

 Overall, management and employees expect remote working to improve productivity, although it can reduce it in some occupations.

 By choosing to work from home, people can save on average 1,407 euros ($1,485) a year with direct and indirect savings, the report shows.
-Increases in heating and electricity costs by working from home will likely by outweighed by a reduction of commuting costs.
+Increases in heating and electricity costs by working from home will likely be outweighed by a reduction in commuting costs.

 Remote working can save employees almost 4 days of their life every year

 The study expects to see an increase of 79 euros in heating costs for households every year, and 30 euros in electricity costs.
 On the other hand, remote workers can have a direct saving of 413 euros ($436) a year by reduced commuting.

 Moreover, it would save an average of 93 hours per year as commuting times were 28 minutes per journey in 2016.
 It accounts for 3.9 days a year not spent commuting, or 11.7 workdays at 8 hours a day.
 The study calculated this time accounts for an equivalent monetary benefit of 1,103 euros ($1,164), an indirect saving that makes up most of the 1,407 euros the government of Ireland communicated on.

 In terms of carbon footprint, it is estimated that remote working has the potential to save 164,407 tonnes of CO2 equivalent a year, with an equivalent of monetary saving of 7.6 million euros based on a carbon price of 46 euros per tonne.